DFXswiss/services/e2e-stack/README.md

 The harness also builds a separate `frontend-widget` image: an isolated build of the widget/web-component entry point (`src/index-widget.tsx`, custom element `<dfx-services>`), which the normal frontend image does not exercise.
 It is reachable only on the internal Docker `sandbox` network at `http://frontend-widget` (default; overridable via `E2E_WIDGET_URL`).
 Like `frontend`, it publishes no host port.

+`frontend-widget` is declared only in `compose.tests.yml`, as a dependency of the `tests` service — it is not part of `compose.yml`.
+That means `npm run e2e:stack:up` (which brings up only `compose.yml`) does **not** start it; only a full `npm run e2e:stack` / `docker compose ... run --rm tests` invocation does.
+If you are following "Manual exploration" above and expect to find `frontend-widget` running, you will not — bring up the `tests` service (or extend your manual `compose up` with `-f compose.tests.yml frontend-widget`) if you need it standalone.

 Because the widget uses a closed shadow root (`shadow: 'closed'`), inspection from tests is limited to the outside view — custom element registration, element presence/size, and absence of uncaught exceptions.
 Shadow DOM internals are not reachable from outside the component by design.

 ## Writing tests